 Access the Best Places to Visit in Egypt on a Tour

-My G Adventures Egypt Upgraded tour covered all of the listed sites above, including the Nile Cruise and Abu Simbel excursion and is a tour designed with a little more comfort in mind.
-I travelled here as one of the G Adventures Wanderers ambassadors, travelling to destinations responsibly and with purpose.
-Philae Temple, alongside the Saqqara and Memphis day trip on our return to Cairo, were optional extras, but worth the investment for the historical excursions.
+My G Adventures Egypt Upgraded tour covered all of the listed sites above, including the Nile Cruise and Abu Simbel excursion, and is a tour designed with a little more comfort in mind.
+I visited in partnership with G Adventures, detailing travel to destinations responsibly and with purpose.
+Philae Temple, alongside the Saqqara and Memphis day trip on our return to Cairo, were optional extras but worth the investment for the historical excursions.

-There are seven tours altogether to choose from, all including some of the best places to visit in Egypt in different measure, including:
+There are seven tours altogether, and all include some of the best places to visit in Egypt in different measure, including:

-- Egypt on a Shoestring for those wanting the ease of organisation with minimal costs, Overlanding using public transport and floating down the Nile on a felucca
+- Egypt on a budget, for those wanting the ease of organisation with minimal costs by using public transport and floating down the Nile on a felucca.

-- A chance to visit the Red Sea area on the Highlights of Egypt trip which includes time in coastal Hurghada an overnight train to Aswan and a felucca sail between Aswan and Luxor
+- Visiting the Red Sea area on the Highlights of Egypt trip which includes time in coastal Hurghada an overnight train to Aswan and a felucca sail between Aswan and Luxor.